GTA 6’s Dynamic Economy Will Change Everything

 Black Market Mechanics: Prices That React to Chaos

-• supply chain disruptions
+• Supply chain disruptions and smuggling route interference

-• neighborhood risk level
+• Neighborhood risk levels

 Neighborhoods with Economic Identity